Television in Spain: 1980s

+1990s

 Commercial television was launched on 25 January 1990, when Antena 3 started broadcasting nationwide.
 It was followed by Telecinco on 3 March 1990 and Canal+ on 14 September 1990.
 Both Antena 3 and Telecinco were free-to-air analog terrestrial channels while Canal+ was a pay analog terrestrial channel obliged to broadcast six free-to-air hours a day.
 Sogecable's pay analog satellite multichannel television provider Canal Satélite was launched on 1 January 1994.
-Two pay digital satellite multichannel television providers were launched in 1997, Canal Satélite Digital on 31 January (controlled by PRISA) and Vía Digital on 15 September (controlled by Telefónica, TVE Temática, Televisa and minority shareholders), only to merge six years later, on 21 July 2003, to form Digital+, renamed to Canal+ on 17 October 2011 after its flagship channel.
+Two pay digital satellite multichannel television providers were launched in 1997, Canal Satélite Digital on 31 January (controlled by PRISA) and Vía Digital on 15 September (controlled by Telefónica, TVE Temática, Televisa and minority shareholders), only to merge six years later, on 21 July 2003, to form Digital+, renamed Canal+ on 17 October 2011 after its flagship channel.

 Through the 1990s and 2000s, more regional channels (most of them public, but some of them private) were launched.
 A number of them created FORTA, a union of public regional broadcasters.
 Many local channels were also launched, some of them created the Localia Network.
 During the 1990s, dozens of local channels started broadcasting without a license.
 The government declared that channels that proved to be operating for a long time could go on working, but blocked new unlicensed channels.

-On 3 April 2010 the analog service was officially discontinued.

-Digital terrestrial television
+2000s

 In the 2000s, the analog national and autonomic channels started simulcast on digital terrestrial television.
 In 2005, Canal+ stopped its analog service to move to Digital Plus and was substituted by Cuatro.
 Some weeks later, the last analog national private channel, La Sexta, started testing broadcasts, to begin its regular analog schedule in 2006.
 In 2009, the analog service started its closure in a process that lasted one year.

 The development of digital terrestrial television was very similar to the failure of ITV Digital in the United Kingdom.
 Digital terrestrial television was introduced in the country by the pay per view platform Quiero Television.
 In May 2002, statewide operators were required to start broadcasting in DVB-T. Yet, Quiero TV ceased transmissions in 2002 after a commercial failure.
 Unlike the UK, the three and half multiplexes left by the platform were not reassigned to other operators, and so 5 channels were squashed into a single multiplex.

 On 30 November 2005, digital terrestrial television was relaunched as a free service with 20 channels and 14 radio stations, along with 23 regional- and local-language channels in their respective areas.
 Currently about 95% of the population can receive DTT.
 Each multiplex has a minimum of 4 SD channels each or one HD channel.
 Televisió de Catalunya and Aragón Televisión are using spare bandwidth in their own digital multiplex to broadcast test HD streams.